 The shift is rooted in Article 1, Section 10 of the U.S Constitution, stating that “No State shall make any Thing but gold and silver Coin a Tender in Payment of Debts.”

-What Is The Impact Of Accepting Gold And Silver As Legal Tenders?
+What Is The Impact of Accepting Gold And Silver as Legal Tenders?

 Several states have by now passed bills eliminating these taxes.
-If all the 50 U.S. states start using gold and silver in place of Federal Reserve notes, the Federal would no longer be able to control the state’s money.
+If all 50 U.S. states start using gold and silver in place of Federal Reserve notes, the Federal would no longer be able to control the state’s money.

 Gold and Silver Legal Tender States

 Utah accepted gold and silver as currency on March 10, 2011, and became the first state after 80 years to make the coins legal tender.
-The act paved the way for other U.S states to pursue similar legislation.
+The act paved the way for other U.S. states to pursue similar legislation.

 H.B.
-682 bill was passed with vast support, making Louisiana the second U.S. state to exempt sales tax for gold and silver currency.
+682 was passed with vast support, making Louisiana the second U.S. state to exempt sales tax for gold and silver currency.
 The bill was later signed into law by Governor Bobby Jindal.

 The West Virginia Legislature approved Senate Bill 502 by a unanimous vote.
 The bill suggested tax exemptions on investment in metal bullion and coin sales.
 Gov. Jim Justice signed the bill effective on July 1, 2019.